-70 Note that legislative procedures vary and also tend to be flexible.
+86 Note that legislative procedures vary and also tend to be flexible.
 For instance, sometimes different, or even identical, versions of a bill may be introduced simultaneously in both houses.
 If they both pass, the legislature then can combine them instead of starting the process anew.

-71 Note that the executive possesses the options of not signing or vetoing the bill, in which case it would not become a statute, barring a veto override.
+87 Note that the executive possesses the options of not signing or vetoing the bill, in which case it would not become a statute, barring a veto override.

-72 Note that intent-inferring value does vary document by document.
+88 Note that intent-inferring value does vary document by document.
 A researcher may find a Conference Committee Report that offers little interpretive value for a particular statute, while a different legislative history document for the same bill contains an express statement of intent.
 Generally speaking, though, a Conference Committee Report containing evidence of intent would be more persuasive than other documents, since the Conference Committee will have dealt most closely with what became the final version of the statute.

-Sadly, Conference Committees do not create reports for every statute they consider, and not every statute requires a Conference Committee.
-Therefore, a researcher may or may not find a Conference Committee report for a given statute.
-If no Conference Committee Report is available, he should then try a Committee Report from one of the standing committees.
+he should then try a Committee Report from one of the standing committees.
 Because the committee to which a bill is assigned looks at a bill more closely than the legislative house at large, the committee itself often expresses intent in recommending the bill to the rest of the legislative house.
 Furthermore, legislatures such as Congress tend to have their own procedural rules requiring that standing committees be made up of members of both parties.
 As such, Committee Reports generally reflect the views of both the majority and minority parties on the committee and so may provide insight into the compromise that best embodies intent.
 However, because the committee will have considered an earlier, preconference version of a bill, researchers should ensure that any discussion of intent in a Committee Report refers to a portion of the bill that remained in the bill as it passed into law.